apastuszak/espanso-package-example/simple-package/README.md

 package_author: "Andrew Pastuszak"
 package_repo: "https://github.com/apastuszak/espanso-package-fractions"
 ---
-A simple package to say "Hello World"
+This package will allow you to use unicode fractions in your typing: